dcnieho/gazeMapper/README.md

 # How to acquire
 GazeMapper is available from `https://github.com/dcnieho/gazeMapper`, and supports Python 3.11 on Windows, MacOS and Linux (newer versions of Python should work fine but are not tested).

-For Windows users who wish to use the gazeMapper GUI, the easiest way to acquire gazeMapper is to [download a standalone executable](https://github.com/dcnieho/gazeMapper/releases/latest).
-The standalone executable is not available for MacOS or Linux.
-Complete installation instruction for [MacOS](#complete-instructions-for-macos) and [Linux](#complete-instructions-for-linux) users are available below.
+Complete installation instruction for using the gazeMapper GUI on Windows, [MacOS](#complete-instructions-for-macos) and [Linux](#complete-instructions-for-linux) users are available below.

 For users on Windows, Mac (14 Sonoma or later) or Linux who wish to use gazeMapper *in their Python code*, the easiest way to acquire gazeMapper is to install it directly into your Python distribution using the command